-Author has written 98 stories for Doctor Who, Angel, Red Dwarf, LXG, Terminator, Harry Potter, Friends, Incredible Hulk, Buffy X-overs, Buffy: The Vampire Slayer, Spider-Man, Movie X-overs, Sherlock Holmes, Power Rangers, Charmed, Quantum Leap, Stargate: SG-1, Heroes, Firefly, Stargate: Atlantis, Bones, Merlin, X-Men: The Movie, Batman Begins/Dark Knight, Supernatural, Dracula, Hunger Games, Underworld, Star Wars, Avengers, Pokémon, Flash, Ocean's 11, The Mask, Daredevil, Torchwood, Twilight, Sarah Jane Adventures, Castle, Avengers, and Princess Series, Jim C. Hines, Aliens/Predator, Matrix, Avatar, 100, Pet Sematary, Robocop, Chronicle, Battlestar Galactica: 2003, and Sleepy Hollow.
+Author has written 108 stories for Doctor Who, Angel, Red Dwarf, LXG, Terminator, Harry Potter, Friends, Incredible Hulk, Buffy X-overs, Buffy: The Vampire Slayer, Spider-Man, Movie X-overs, Sherlock Holmes, Power Rangers, Charmed, Quantum Leap, Stargate: SG-1, Heroes, Firefly, Stargate: Atlantis, Bones, Merlin, X-Men: The Movie, Batman Begins/Dark Knight, Supernatural, Dracula, Hunger Games, Underworld, Star Wars, Avengers, Pokémon, Flash, Ocean's 11, The Mask, Daredevil, Torchwood, Twilight, Sarah Jane Adventures, Castle, Avengers, Princess Series, Jim C. Hines, Aliens/Predator, Matrix, Avatar, 100, Pet Sematary, Robocop, Chronicle, Battlestar Galactica: 2003, and Sleepy Hollow.

 I was born in Edinburgh and have lived there for much of my life.
 I developed a habit for reading in nursery, and was known to go under the piano with a book at times.
 I got into Doctor Who after watching the first two parts of The Curse of Fatal Death, and rented the Paul McGann TV movie from his local video shop later on to find out a bit more about it.
 Some while after, I first discovered Doctor Who on UK Gold, and watched the Peter Davison episode Mawdryn Undead, beginning a fascination with the show that has only developed further with the airing of the new series.
 Having read the Eighth Doctor novel Vanishing Point by Stephen Cole, I was inspired to write my first major story (Which has unfortunately been lost due to my computer catching a virus and needing a new hard drive), and my skills have simply progressed from there.